TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 ### Bypassing EDID detection by KMS

 Mosts VGA/DVI/HDMI screens communicates `EDID` data to the kernel — and X server ? — at initialisation.
-Theses metadatas contains informations about the screen like the min/max resolutions, supported frequencies etc. The old CRT screen doesn't communicate theses informations.
+Theses metadatas contain informations about the screen like the min/max resolutions, supported frequencies etc. The old CRT screen doesn't communicate theses informations.
 This results the kernel to ignore the screen at boot.
 It is possible to tell